PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Abstract

 \section{Abstract}

-In this article we propose an algorithm, \textsc{nesta}-\textsc{lasso}, for the \textsc{lasso} problem (i.e., an underdetermined linear least-squares problem with a one-norm constraint on the solution) that exhibits linear convergence under the \textit{restricted isometry property} (\textsc{rip}) and some other reasonable assumptions.
-Inspired by the state-of-the-art sparse recovery method, \textsc{nesta}, we rely on an accelerated proximal gradient method proposed by Nesterov in 1983 that takes $O(\sqrt{1/\varepsilon})$ iterations to come within $\varepsilon > 0$ of the optimal value.
-We introduce a modification to Nesterov's method that regularly updates the prox-center in a provably optimal manner, resulting in the linear convergence of \textsc{nesta}-\textsc{lasso} under reasonable assumptions.
+In this article, we propose an algorithm, \textsc{nesta}-\textsc{lasso}, for the \textsc{lasso} problem, i.e., an underdetermined linear least-squares problem with a $1$-norm constraint on the solution.
+We prove under the assumption of the \textit{restricted isometry property} (\textsc{rip}) and a sparsity condition on the solution, that \textsc{nesta}-\textsc{lasso} is guaranteed to be almost always locally linearly convergent.
+As in the case of the algorithm \textsc{nesta} proposed by Becker, Bobin, and Cand\`{e}s, we rely on Nesterov's accelerated proximal gradient method, which takes $O(\sqrt{1/\varepsilon})$ iterations to come within $\varepsilon > 0$ of the optimal value.
+We introduce a modification to Nesterov's method that regularly updates the prox-center in a provably optimal manner, and the aforementioned linear convergence is in part due to this modification.

-Our work is motivated by recent advances in solving the basis pursuit denoising (\textsc{bpdn}) problem (i.e., approximating the minimum one-norm solution to an underdetermined least squares problem).
-Thus, one of our goals is to show that \textsc{nesta}-\textsc{lasso} can be used to solve the \textsc{bpdn} problem.
-We use \textsc{nesta}-\textsc{lasso} to solve a subproblem within the Pareto root-finding method used by the state-of-the-art \textsc{bpdn} solver \textsc{spgl1}.
-The resulting algorithm is called \textsc{parnes}, and we show, experimentally, that it is comparable to currently available solvers.
+In the second part of this article, we attempt to solve the basis pursuit denoising (\textsc{bpdn}) problem (i.e., approximating the minimum $1$-norm solution to an underdetermined least squares problem) by using \textsc{nesta}-\textsc{lasso} in conjunction with the Pareto root-finding method employed by van den Berg and Friedlander in their \textsc{spgl1} solver.
+The resulting algorithm is called \textsc{parnes}.
+We provide numerical evidence to show that it is comparable to currently available solvers.